mkmikeinrussia/100-days-of-code/README.md

 # Code Log

 ## 1. Setting up github account
-### Day 1: July 10, 2019 - Wednesday
+### Day 1: July 14, 2019 - Sunday

 - **Progress:**
- 1. Learned how to push changes to github
- 2. Did half of lesson 6.
+ 1. Finished Lesson 7.

 - **Thoughts**
  I am excited.
-This is the first time I have had a serious plan to stick

-- **Progress:**
- 1. Learned how to push changes to github
- 2. Did half of lesson 6.

-- **Thoughts**
-I am excited.
-This is the first time I have had a serious plan to learn to code.
+This is the first time I have had a serious plan to stick to coding.
+ I loved this little bit of code: print ("." * 10)

 ## Contents